practikpharma/PGxCorpus/README.md

 # PGxCorpus

 PGxCorpus is a manually annotated corpus, designed for the extraction of pharmacogenomic realtions from text.
-It is composed of 993 sentences mannually annotated, issued from 958 distinct PubMed abstracts.
+It is composed of 945 sentences mannually annotated, issued from 911 distinct PubMed abstracts.
 Annotation has been achieved by 11 annotators, including 5 senior annotators.
 Each sentence has been seen independently by 2 annotators, in a first phase, and by a third senior annotator, in a second phase.

 * PGxCorpus is in the file [PGxCorpus.tar](PGxCorpus.tar), in the Brat file format.
 * It can be browsed on our Brat server at https://pgxcorpus.loria.fr/.
-* It is also available on [FigShare](in preparation).
+* It is also available on [FigShare](https://figshare.com/s/9d315cec6bb629d04210).

 ## Annotation guidelines